CHARLES KINGSLEY SOCIETY

-Sharon Elliott – Secretary of Charles Kingsley 200.
+Sharon Elliott – Secretary and Trustee

 Originally from Australia, moved to the UK in 1990, and came to Eversley with my young family in 2005.
 Have been an involved member of Eversley village life – children attending local schools, active member of St Mary’s Church and involved in organising and promoting large scale village events.
 Currently runs own property investment business.

-Peter Ormrod – Festival Director
+Peter Ormrod – Festival Director and Trustee

 In 2014 he inaugurated a maritime film festival in San Sebastian, “Tales from the Sea”.